kd4dev/JWTAuthentication/readme.md

 ## What You Learned

+- Difference between session based and token based authentication
+- Pros's and cons's of session based and token based auth  system
 - Setting up an Express server with modular routing
 - Using Drizzle ORM for database operations
 - Implementing JWT authentication and middleware